Sonar-Demos/deeper-sast-demo/README.md

 2. passes through a library, or
 3. ends in a dangerous sink within a library.

-Thus these issues are only detected because of the DeepSAST feature of the engine.
+Thus these issues are only detected because of the deeper SAST feature of the engine.

 There are four issues: two of these are already committed to the main branch of the application.
 Additionally, there are two pending pull requests (PR), which each introduce another vulnerability.
 For these issues, the chosen examples aim to demonstrate that the proposed source code in the PR does not look dangerous or security-sensitive and would likely be merged.

 ### Issue 1 - Session Cookie Handling (main branch)

 * Vulnerability Type: Deserialization ([S5135](https://rules.sonarsource.com/java/RSPEC-5135/))
-* DeepSAST Dataflow:
+* Deeper SAST Dataflow:
   * Passthrough: `org.apache.commons.codec.binary.Base64.decodeBase64`

 This vulnerability resides within the session cookie handling of the application.
 A vulnerability is introduced by deserializing user-controllable data from a header (`Session-Auth`), which can be exploited to execute arbitrary code.
 The data provided in the header is passed through the `decodeBase64` library function before being deserialized.